Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/dont-overcomplicate-git.md

 ### Step 2.
 Selecting files to commit

-You have the option to either commit all files (default) or choose which files you want to commit.
+You can either commit all files (default) or choose which files you want to commit.

-In my case, I'll only commit the files that need to go live.
+I'll only commit the files that need to go live in my case.

 Click the little plus if you hover a file.